sergey-telpuk/nestjs-rbac/README.md

   }
 }
 ```
-#### Using customs filters
+#### Using the custom filters
-`filter` is a great opportunity of customising behaviour rbac.
+`filter` is a great opportunity of customising behaviour RBAC.
-For creating `filter`, there is need to implement `IFilterPermission` interface, which requires for implementing  `can` method,
- and bind a key filter with filter implementation, like below:
+For creating `filter`, there is need to implement `IFilterPermission` interface, which requires for implementing `can` method, and bind a key filter with filter implementation, like below:
 ```typescript
 export const RBAC: IStorageRbac = {
   roles: ['role'],